ryanyhuang/trpclib/README.md

 Given a .idl file, you can generate stubs using `gen FILE.idl`

 This generates a folder gen with the following files:
-- Client.hpp
+- `Client.hpp`
-- Client.cc
+- `Client.cc`
-- ServerBase.hpp
+- `ServerBase.hpp`

-The developer can use the client by including the client.
+The developer can use the client by including `gen/Client.hpp`.

-The developer can use the server by deriving from ServerBase, example in Server.hpp/cc.
+The developer can use the server by deriving from ServerBase and implementing the required methods (example in `Server.hpp/cc`).